Bachir Gemayel: Israeli invasion of Lebanon and Gemayel's election

-On 1 September 1982, two weeks before his assassination and only one week after his election, Gemayel met the Israeli Prime minister Menachem Begin in Nahariya.
+On 1 September 1982, Gemayel met the Israeli Prime minister Menachem Begin in Nahariya.
 During the meeting, Begin demanded that Gemayel sign a peace treaty with Israel as soon as he took office in return of Israel's earlier support of Lebanese Forces; he also told Gemayel that the IDF would stay in South Lebanon if the Peace Treaty wasn't signed.
 Gemayel was furious at Begin and told him that the Lebanese Forces didn't fight for seven years and that they didn't sacrifice thousands of soldiers to free Lebanon from the Syrian Army and the PLO so that Israel could take their place.
 Gemayel also added that he would not sign the Peace Treaty without national consensus on the matter.

 Begin was reportedly angry at Gemayel for his public denial of Israel's support.
 Gemayel refused signing a peace treaty arguing that time is needed to reach consensus with Lebanese Muslims and the Arab nations.
 This angered the Israelis because they knew that it is almost impossible for the Lebanese Muslims to agree on a Peace Treaty.
 They realized that Gemayel was starting to distance himself from them.

 On 12 September 1982, in an attempt to fix the relations between Begin and Gemayel, Ariel Sharon had a secret meeting with Gemayel in Bikfaya.
 During the meeting, Gemayel told Sharon that the Lebanese Army would soon enter the Palestinian Camps to disarm any remaining fighters.
 They also agreed that the Lebanese Army would attack the Syrian Army's positions in Lebanon assisted by the Israeli Army.
 Sharon further tried to convince Gemayel to sign a peace treaty, which he refused to do.